parabamoghv/Erdos_AU2024_copy/README.md

 Should show all of the packages!

+If you are using Anaconda Navigator see https://docs.anaconda.com/free/navigator/tutorials/manage-environments/.

+If you are using Visual Studio Code just select erdos_sp_2024 as the kernel when running the notebooks.

 ## Data

 The data folder contains various data files used throughout the repository's notebooks.